haved/DafCompiler/ForLater.md

 - Massivly simplify lexer and syxer
 - Maybe clam the preprocessor just a tad
 - Don't make buffers all over the place.
 A current and a lookahead should be all you need.
+- Don't have a null token and an advance function that returns false at EOF.
+Have an EOF token instead